 5.5 M3N

 M3N installations tend to be fixed.
 Therefore the technical reasons for harmonisation are less clear than for mobile SRD.
-Is it just the economy of scale?
+However, there are clear benefits in an economy of scale in the supply of products.

 5.6 Surveillance Alarms, Fire/Smoke alarms,Intruder alarms, Social Alarms,

 Alarm installations tend to be fixed.
 Therefore the technical reasons for harmonisation are less clear than for mobile SRD.
-Is it just the economy of scale?
+However, there are clear benefits in an economy of scale in the supply of products.

 5.7 Automotive Active Safety, Automotive Diagnostic data exchange, Automotive Freight protection, Automotive Environmental & safety systems